RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 one of the most abundant species in *E. coli*.
-To probe the contribution of MscL alone, we integrated an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion into a strain in which all seven known mechanosensitive channel genes were deleted from the chromosome [@edwards2012] (strain MJF641 generously provided by Samantha Miller and Ian Booth).
+To probe the contribution of MscL alone, we integrated an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion into a strain in which all seven known mechanosensitive channel genes were deleted from the chromosome [@edwards2012].
 Chromosomal integration imposes strict control on the gene copy number compared to plasmid borne expression systems, which is important to minimize variation in channel expression across the population and provide conditions more